ANuclearError/CS313-ACE-4/README.md

 ===========
 ##
 ###Synopsis###
-The purpose of this project is to create a multithreaded multimedia web server in Java.
+The purpose of this project is to create a multithreaded caching and proxy web server in Java.

 ###Author###
 Aidan O'Grady (Reg No. 201218150) - wlb12153@uni.strath.ac.uk